VinciWorks now helps clients avoid logging in separately with the ability to automatically sign into VinciWorks products using Single Sign-On (SSO).

 The Prime Minister stressed that raising awareness is a key component of the act.
 It is also an area that created early confusion.
 Many companies were not sure of their obligation to raise awareness through employee training.
 Continue reading

-In the VinciWorks CLMS there are many properties that can be customised through the “Edit Course Properties” screen.
+In the VinciWorks LMS there are many properties that can be customised through the “Edit Course Properties” screen.

 - Access type (private vs. public)